Tomli6/BinaryTranslator/README.md

 # BinaryTranslator
-This is used to translate binary code, please donate there will be a link in game.
+This is used to translate binary code, please donate there will be a link in the translator.